swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 Sample Code
 -----------

-This example implements EvenVMCView but they are all fairly similar.
-Note that the example is pulling API data via requests but data from any source can be used.
+This example implements EvenVMCView but all the VMC views are fairly similar.
+Note that the example is pulling API data via requests but data from any source can be used as long as it can be converted into decoded JSON.

 .. code-block:: python